pranjalagg/pranjalagg.github.io/_pages/about.md

 Hey, thanks for stopping by! 👋

 I am a graduate student at the University of Colorado Boulder majoring in Computer Science.
 As a research student, I am broadly interested in all aspects of machine learning and big data.
 Specifically, my interest lean towards Natural Language Processing and the integration of structured knowledge and statistical models.
-I am also looking for summer '24 internships.
+Currently, I am `looking for summer '24 internship opportunuties`.

 Previously, I did my bachelors in Computer Science from the Indian Institute of Information (IIIT) Dharwad where I was advised by [Dr. Pavan Kumar C](https://iiitdwd.irins.org/profile/102752).
-Under the guidance of [Dr. Shivakumara Palaiahnakote](https://www.salford.ac.uk/our-staff/shivakumara-palaiahnakote) and Dr. Pavan, I completed my senior year research titled "Tldsmi: Genetic Algorithm Based Network for Text Localization in Distorted Social Media Images" which is available as a preprint at the `Social Science Research Network`.
+Under the guidance of [Dr. Shivakumara Palaiahnakote](https://www.salford.ac.uk/our-staff/shivakumara-palaiahnakote) and Dr. Pavan, I completed my senior year research titled "Tldsmi: Genetic Algorithm Based Network for Text Localization in Distorted Social Media Images" which is available as a preprint at the Social Science Research Network.

 In my spare time I enjoy doing sports, travelling.